-A conditional rezoning application #R-2020-03-C has been submitted on behalf of SE Asphalt – Jeff Shipman on May 1,2020, which requests Henderson County conditionally rezone a 6.5 acre portion of land, currently owned by Dustin Gosnell of DGP HOLDINGS LLC and Nathan and Kelly Byrd of NKMR VENTURES LLC, to a conditional district to construct a new asphalt drum plant located off Spartanburg Hwy (US 176) in East Flat Rock, North Carolina.
+A previously withdrawn conditional rezoning application #R-2020-03-C submitted on May 1,2020 by Jeff Shipman on behalf of SE Asphalt has been resubmitted on February 19, 2021 as application #R-2021-01-C on behalf of HS Shipman LLC, which requests Henderson County conditionally rezone a 6.5 acre portion of land to a conditional district to construct a new hot mix asphalt drum plant located off Spartanburg Hwy (US 176) in East Flat Rock, North Carolina.

 Asphalt drum plants continuously mix aggregate and liquid asphalt with no interruption in the production process and can manufacture asphalt at a high rate.
 According to SE Asphalt, the production capacity of the proposed plant will be 200 tons per hour.